l3vels/l3-sdk-python/docs/apis/tags/AssetApi.md

 # **get_asset_by_id**
 <a name="get_asset_by_id"></a>
-> Asset get_asset_by_id(authorizationidproject_id)
+> Asset get_asset_by_id(authorizationidgame_id)

 Retrieve asset by ID

-Retrieve asset by ID in specific game/project.
+Retrieve asset by ID in specific Game.
 Example: Find asset AK-47 in game Call of Duty

 ### Example